rrvt/MakeApp/MakeApp/README.md

   - Specify the Project Name (i.e. the directory name for the project and all critical directories and filenames within the outer directory).
 Specify a Visible name that will be used in the left hand part of the window's title bar and the Window Description (the right hand part of the window title.)
-  - One caveat.
-For some reason, the solution file does not seem to contain the dependency list used by vs2017 (or I could not deduce where it is in the solution file).
+  - For some reason, the solution file does not seem to contain the dependency list used by vs2017 (or I could not deduce where it is in the solution file).
 So there is a message at the end of the project production to set the dependencies in Visual Studio.
 The prject may compile fine as the order of the projects in the solution file is correct, but there is not guarantee that